fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 traversal of such traffic, IT has preferred to deploy an SBC that, in essence, verifies that the traffic is VoIP and authorizes its egress.
 The IT administrator then enables traffic to/from the SBC through the firewall.
-In otherwords, VoIP authorization is delegated to an outsourced SBC.
+In other words, VoIP authorization is delegated to an outsourced SBC.

-As more and more IP communications services move to cloud, there is an increased need for VoIP traffic to traverse the enterprise firewall.
-At the same time, the entire point of a cloud service is that it does not require deployment of premises infrastructure, making SBC-based solutions less desirable.
+As more and more IP communications services move to the cloud, there is an increased need for VoIP traffic to traverse the enterprise firewall.
+At the same time, the entire point of a cloud service is that it does not require the deployment of on premises infrastructure, making SBC-based solutions less desirable.
 An alternative solution that has been historically used is to enable outbound UDP in the firewall to specific IP addresses, corresponding